Cosmic-ray-electron boosted light dark matter: Implications of LZ 2025 data

 $T_\chi^{\rm max}$ is the maximum kinetic energy $\chi$ can achieve after the scattering, given as

-Since CRe has sufficient energy to boost a light (sub-GeV) DM to gain almost semi-relativistic velocities, the differential cross-sections may differ significantly in cases where kinetic energy of the incoming (or, the target) particle appears in the amplitude often referred as energy-dependent cross-sections \cite{Dent:2019krz,Bardhan:2022bdg}.
-This often leads to significant alteration in the obtained limits, especially in the low DM mass region, compelling us to consider the energy-dependent cross-sections as well.
-In this work, we consider the scalar and vector mediated DM-e scattering whose differential cross-sections read as, \begin{widetext}
+Since CRe has sufficient energy to boost a light (sub-GeV) DM to gain almost semirelativistic velocities, the differential cross sections may differ significantly in cases where kinetic energy of the incoming (or, the target) particle appears in the amplitude often referred as energy-dependent cross sections \cite{Dent:2019krz,Bardhan:2022bdg}.
+This often leads to significant alteration in the obtained limits, especially in the low DM mass region, compelling us to consider the energy-dependent cross sections as well.
+In this work, we consider the scalar and vector mediated DM-e scattering whose differential cross sections read as, \begin{widetext}